The Rev. Beverly Dempsey

 Beverly brings to her years of pastoral ministry a wealth of experience from a first career in banking, an MBA in marketing and finance, and a second career in marketing and strategic planning.
 Beverly earned her Master of Divinity from Union Theological Seminary in NYC and is in her final project phase of her Doctor of Ministry from Austin Presbyterian Theological Seminary.

 Her family includes her husband, Joe, their seven-year-old son, Owen, four year-old daughter, Caitlin, her three adult step-children, Brian, Carolyn and Tom, and many foster children.
-She enjoys just about anything that takes her outside. @packaginghope
+She enjoys just about anything that takes her outside.
+Like golf and tennis, gardening and a little freestyle now and then. @packaginghope

 The rev. derrick mcqueen, phd